 Every legal researcher’s goal is to find the best way to zero in on a particular legal issue and quickly find on-point cases.
 However, with the huge amount of information available on the internet, is it really possible to find the perfect case quickly?
 Even if you are able to find a relevant case quickly, can you feel confident that there isn’t another case out there that is a better fit?
 Surprisingly, the answer to both of these questions is yes.
+The best way for an attorney to ensure that they are relying on arguments that reflect the true nature of the law is to use KeyCite on Westlaw and Westlaw Edge.

 About the Key Number System